 It's hard to find a better school than Hastings College if you wish to pursue Special Education as a major.
 Hastings College special education students earn 3.9% more than the typical special ed student.
 Hastings, Nebraska gives a charming small-town setting for students to study in.

 This school does not require freshman students to live on-campus.
-Each year, roughly 98.0% freshmen get scholarships, with the typical award being $17,442.
+The typical scholarship given to freshmen is $17,749 with 100.0% of freshmen getting an award.
 For more information, check out the college scorecard.

 Any student who is interested in Special Education needs to check out Eastern Illinois University.
 Students who complete this degree state that they receive average early career earnings of special ed and mid-career earnings of $53,294.
 This is a tremendous selection for students who opt for the charms of a quaint college town.